KevinEppacher/KevinEppacher.github.io/src/portfolio.md

 The framework integrates tightly with **Stable-Baselines3** and supports **plug-in-based environments**, allowing new tasks to be added without modifying the RL core.
 It comes with practical examples (CarRacing, LunarLander, CartPole) and extensive documentation covering **observation/action space design**, **reward shaping**, and **hyperparameter tuning**.

-It also supports **vectorized environments** for parallel training and can **introspect live ROS 2 topics during learning** — enabling developers to visualize and debug agent behavior in real time, as shown below.
+It also supports **vectorized environments** for parallel training and can **introspect live ROS 2 topics during learning**, enabling developers to visualize and debug agent behavior in real time, as shown below.

 <center>
 <img src="./img/vec_env_car_racing_training.png" width="70%" style="margin:10px;">